Spin-Foams for All Loop Quantum Gravity: Abstract

 \section{Abstract}

 {\bf Abstract\ } The simplicial framework of Engle-Pereira-Rovelli-Livine spin-foam models is generalized to match the diffeomorphism invariant framework of loop quantum gravity.
 The simplicial spin-foams are generalized to arbitrary linear 2-cell spin-foams.
 The resulting framework admits all the spin-network states of loop quantum gravity, not only those defined by triangulations (or cubulations).
 In particular the notion of embedded spin-foam we use allows to consider knotting or linking spin-foam histories.
 Also the main tools as the vertex structure and the vertex amplitude are naturally generalized to arbitrary valency case.
-The correspondence between all the SU(2) intertwiners and the SU(2)$\times$SU(2) EPRL intertwiners is proved to be 1-1 in the case of the Barbero-Immirzi parameter $|\gamma|\ge 1$.
+The correspondence between all the SU(2) intertwiners and the SU(2)$\times$SU(2) EPRL intertwiners is proved to be 1-1 in the case of the Barbero-Immirzi parameter $|\gamma|\ge 1$, unless the co-domain of the EPRL map is trivial and the domain is non-trivial.

 { {04.60.Pp} }

 \be{ } \ba{ } \lp{{\ell}_{\rm Pl}} \g{\gamma}